 Examine Your Electrical Controls:

 Keep a close eye on all electrical connections.
 Make sure all wiring is intact and that there are no loose connections.
 Monitor the electrical wires to make sure that there is no overheating.
 This can melt your wires and potentially lead to more serious problems down the road.
-If this is the case, you made need to replace some burner controls.
+If this is the case, you may need to replace some burner controls.

-Inspect the Inner Workings of The Burner:
+Inspect the Inner Workings of the Burner:

 Make a routine inspection on the burner system itself.
 Remove the burner so you can make enough room for a complete inspection.
 This gives you a chance to make adjustments to the combustion control panel.

 The flue passage will show you if the boiler is burning properly and the vent pipe is responsible for producing comfortable air flow.
 Keep a sharp eye on the flue gas and clean out any clutter that may clog into the passageway.
 Make sure to dry out the vent pipes—if there’s too much moisture, the system is running too cold.

 Monitor Oxygen, Carbon Dioxide, and Carbon Monoxide Levels: